documenso/documenso/README.md

 2. Run `npm i` in root directory

-3. Generate your `.env` from the `.env.example`
+3. Create your `.env` from the `.env.example`.
+You can use `cp .env.example .env` to get started with our handpicked defaults.

-4. Set DATABASE_URL value in .env file
+4. Set the following environement variables.

-   - You can use the provided test database url (may be wiped at any point)
-   - Or setup a local postgres sql instance (recommended)
+    - NEXTAUTH_URL
+    - NEXTAUTH_SECRET
+    - NEXT_PUBLIC_WEBAPP_URL
+    - NEXT_PUBLIC_MARKETING_URL
+    - NEXT_PRIVATE_DATABASE_URL
+    - NEXT_PRIVATE_DIRECT_DATABASE_URL
+    - NEXT_PRIVATE_SMTP_FROM_NAME
+    - NEXT_PRIVATE_SMTP_FROM_ADDRESS

-5. Create the database scheme by running `db:migrate-dev`
+5. Create the database schema by running `npm run prisma:migrate-dev -w @documenso/prisma`

-6. Setup your mail provider

-   - Set `SENDGRID_API_KEY` value in .env file
-   - You need a SendGrid account, which you can create [here](https://signup.sendgrid.com/)
-   - Documenso uses [Nodemailer](https://nodemailer.com/about/) so you can easily use your own SMTP server by setting the `SMTP` variables in your .env

-7. Run `npm run dev` root directory to start
+6. Run `npm run dev` root directory to start

-8. Register a new user at http://localhost:3000/signup
+7. Register a new user at http://localhost:3000/signup

 ---

-- Optional: Seed the database using `npm run db:seed` to create a test user and document
+- Optional: Seed the database using `npm run prisma:seed -w @documenso/prisma` to create a test user and document
 - Optional: Create your own signing certificate
   - To generate your own using these steps and a Linux Terminal or Windows Subsystem for Linux (WSL) see **[Create your own signing certificate](./SIGNING.md)**.